sylvielsstfr/CTIOAna2017/2017_01_17/092_195/README.md

 - **MakeLogBook.ipynb** :  Jupyther notebook making the logbook of the images by reading the fits header of the images.
   - make the list of images making the logbook from the information in the header such as dates, airmasses,....
-  - the input path is the trim_images/ directory
+  - the input path is  trim_images/ directory
   - the oputput files are csv and fits are important to generate a series of simulated atmosphere
-  - - specify the proper object name and infos inside the notebook.
+  - pecify the proper object name and infos inside the notebook.

 ##  Step 3: Make Master Bias